 Milan — Valencia€9,500–€14,000€15,000–€21,5001h 55m

-Per-seat cost for a group of six on a mid-size jet from London is around €3,000 to €4,300 one way — meaningfully above commercial business class for that route, but with the offsetting advantages of departure-time flexibility, FBO arrival (no commercial security or immigration queues), and the ability to fly with significantly more luggage than commercial allowances.
+Per-seat cost for a group of six on a mid-size jet from London works out around €3,000 to €4,300 one way — meaningfully above commercial business class for that route, but with the offsetting advantages of departure-time flexibility, FBO arrival (no commercial security or immigration queues), and far more luggage than commercial allowances.
+The maths tightens as the group grows toward the aircraft's full capacity.

 Helicopter

-Helicopter transfers from VLC to the city are available through one or two operators for groups of four or fewer.
-The realistic use case is the FBO-to-Albufera or FBO-to-Costa-Blanca routing — saving 90 minutes to two hours of road time for groups heading further south.
-Costs run €1,500 to €3,000 for a 20-minute hop, and the landing options inside Valencia are limited (the Real Club Náutico helipad is the main private option).
+Helicopter transfers from VLC are available through a small number of operators for groups of four or fewer.
+The realistic use case is not the short hop into the city but the FBO-to-Costa-Blanca routing — saving 90 minutes to two hours of road time for groups heading further south.
+Costs run roughly €1,500 to €3,000 for a short hop, and landing options inside Valencia itself are limited.

 What to avoid